-On that fateful night, the unmistakable deep-throated drone of a Zeppelin was heard approaching the city.
-The airship had been hidden by a mist in the Trent Valley and it approached at a height of 14000 feet.
+On that fateful night, the unmistakable deep drone of a Zeppelin was heard approaching the city.
+The airship had been hidden by a mist in the Trent Valley.
+It approached at a height of 14000 feet.
 The siren sent the city into near-panic and lights were immediately extinguished.
 For some reason, the railway companies didn’t follow suit.
 The Zeppelin made a beeline for them, dropping a clutch of bombs in a line from Eastcroft, the Meadows, Nottingham Midland Station, Carrington Street, Greyfriar Gate, Wheeler Gate, Lister Gate (Caledonian Hotel) and on to Victoria Station where windows were shattered.

 The real tragedy began in Broad Marsh, where labourer Harold Renshaw was in bed with his wife when a bomb crashed through their ceiling, setting fire to his clothing.
 Mr Renshaw was so badly burned, he died soon afterwards in hospital.
 His wife, lying beside him, was uninjured.

 Several bombs hit Newthorpe Street.
 Alfred Rogers a 44 year old tailor’s cutter and his wife Rosanna were in bed.
 A stick of bombs fell on their house and surrounding buildings.
 Mr Rogers was killed where he lay.
 His wife’s body was found in the street, having been thrown several yards by the blast.
 Another eight people were dug out of the wreckage of three homes.